 |1 Month-9 Years||0.20-0.73||0.20-0.73|

 The eGFR is based on the CKD-EPI 2021 equation.
 To calculate the new eGFR from a previous Creatinine or Cystatin C result, go to https://www.kidney.org/professionals/kdogi/gfr%5Fcalculator.

 |Creatinine, Serum||All Ages||≥8.00|

 Clinical Significance: Serum creatinine is useful in the evaluation of kidney function and in monitoring renal dialysis.
-A serum creatinine result within the reference range does not rule out renal function impairment: serum creatinine is not sensitive to early renal damage since it varies with age, gender and ethnic background.
-The impact of these variables can be reduced by an estimation of the glomerular filtration rate using an equation that includes serum creatinine, age and gender.
+A serum creatinine result within the reference range does not rule out renal function impairment: serum creatinine is not sensitive to early renal damage since it varies with age and gender.
+The impact of these variables can be reduced by an estimation of the glomerular filtration rate using an equation that includes serum creatinine, age, and gender.

 Limitations: Rifampicin, levodopa, and calcium dobesilate cause artificially low creatinine results.
 N-ethylglycine at therapeutic concentrations and DL-proline at concentrations ≥ 1 mmol/L gives false high results.
 Dicynone (Etamsylate) at therapeutic concentrations may lead to falsely low results.
 Hemolyzed samples that contain HbF values ≥ 600 mg/dL interfere with the test.
 Phenindione (2-Phenyl-1, 3-indandione) at therapeutic concentrations interferes with the assay.
 In very rare cases gammopathy may cause unreliable results.
 Estimation of the glomerular filtration rate (GFR) on the basis of the Schwartz formula can lead to an overestimation.
 In very rare cases, gammopathy, in particular type IgM (Waldenstrom’s macroglobulinemia), may cause unreliable results.